ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/sales-orders-and-offers.md

 # Sales Orders & Offers

 Salesperson assignment is automatically triggered whenever a Sales Order or Offer is saved, and the *Salesperson* field is empty.
-This enables the system to evaluate the document context and assign it to the most appropriate person in charge.
+This enables the system to evaluate the context of the document and assign it to the most appropriate person in charge.

 The logic follows these main steps: